edge-ml/edge-fel/README.md

 - we want to avoid loading useless methods onto arduino if we do not need them (but is it really worth it? how much can we save?)
 - we want to have control over the feature extraction library that we are using in the backend stack. are there existing options that make more sense to reuse?
 - what broader benefit could we generate aside from edge-ml with this library?
+- what about backward compatability to tsfresh? can we port another framework maybe?
+- how to setup the project?
+Which framework do we use for testing?

 ## List of features
 Just some basic random stuff for now.